JetBrains/rider-theme-pack/README.md

 ## Branches

-The plugin `Rider Theme Pack` in the IDEA plugin gallery is built from the branch `master`.
+The plugin `Rider Theme Pack` in the IDEA plugin gallery is built from the branch `plugin`.
 The branches named `net*` are for the themes bundled with the matching branches of Rider.